top of page

 Final Thoughts

 The hype behind this product is worth it, and I understand why it has become such a cult favorite.
 Over the years, I have tried so many hyperpigmentation treatments, but the Topicals Faded serum is one of the few that stands out, especially when dealing with stubborn discoloration on the skin.
 I recommend this product, especially for melanin-rich skin.
+I have also tried the Topicals Slather Body Serum which I did not use for very long due to one of its ingredients (lactic acid) I am allergic to.

 A tube of the Topicals Faded Serum.